vjvardhan/finzly-api-developerportal/developer-portal/webhooks.md

 title: Payment Webhooks
 ---

-## **Payment Webhooks**
+## **Payment Webhook**

-Payment webhook is used to get notified by Finzly bank whenever a payment event happens in your account.
+Payment webhook notify whenever a payment event happens in your account.
 Your bank will help you setup a webhook for your accounts.
 The following events are sent to webhooks.

-**Payment Webhooks**

 1. Outgoing credit payment
 2. Outgoing debit payment